Managing the Technology in Virtual Presentations

 The first step in learning about managing the technology of a virtual presentation, is to decide which features you will utilize from the range provided by your chosen service.
 When deciding, consider the elements that best meet the needs of your audience.
 In general, I find most presenters (after a bit of training) can easily toggle through the presentation slide deck and use annotation tools.
 I recommend trying to become familiar with the chat box as well.
 Read: Virtual presentation tips – manage the chat box

 You will be able to best manage the technology if you feel confident.
 There are many elements in the planning process to be considered that will help you become confident.
 The absolute best training advice I can give you is practice, practice, practice.
 Those are my three favourite words when it comes to learning to present (in person or virtually).
 You will be able to manage the technology better if you feel confident about your technical skills.

 To prepare you will need to:

-- Build a backward timeline which includes all of your deliverables and their due dates.
-A backward timeline is key to a successful webinar Read this article that discusses the backward timeline in depth.
+- Build a backward timeline that includes all of your deliverables and their due dates.
+A backward timeline is key to a successful webinar.
+Read this article that discusses the backward timeline in depth.